Orthopedic Knee Surgeons in Wichita Can Help You Decide and Heal

 What is the success rate of arthroscopic knee surgery?

-Arthroscopic meniscus surgery is generally associated with good outcomes and relief of pain.
+However, arthroscopic meniscus surgery is generally associated with good outcomes and pain relief.
 Surgery done for the right reasons results in very high rates of success and patient satisfaction.

 How long does it take to recover from surgery?